-The challenges that tea faces are simply too big for one organisation to tackle alone; if it is to thrive in a sustainable manner it needs to work jointly across the value chain to tackle these challenges.
+The challenges that tea faces are simply too big for one for one organisation to tackle alone.
+If the tea sector is to thrive in a sustainable manner it needs to work jointly across the value chain to tackle these challenges.

 “We must work with all the key stakeholders to explore all the major factors that might influence and shape the future sustainability of the tea industry.
 This is why we are taking a leading role in the Future of Tea 2030, collaborating with others to achieve meaningful and lasting change, so that we are all around for the next 260 years.”

 “We are proud to be part of Tea 2030 and believe this important collaboration is key to improving the livelihoods of millions of people in the sector and building a more sustainable future for tea.”